Talimal/PanTeraV_backend/README.md

     symbols_to_names - json that maps symbol number to its string name.
     TIRPs_json - legacy file.
 Can be ignored (depends on the whole system, not this standalone version).
     Symbol_TIRPs - directory with all the indexes of the TIRPs.
 This is the output of the indexing algorithm of PanTeraV.
-    * The given dataset to explore is the Falls dataset, that is describes in the paper.
+    * The given dataset to explore is the Diabetes dataset, that is describes in the paper.
     The discovered TIRPs are a small version of KarmaLego output with VS=0.6.

 For any further information, please contact us talimal@post.bgu.ac.il.